 The islands, which are just an hour’s ferry ride from Tallinn, are great places for a day trip.
 While there, you can enjoy the islands’ nature and learn about their history.
 You can hike around by yourself or with a guide, by foot, bike and even by truck or train.
 Accommodation and dining options are available on all the islands.

 If you start your tour of Tallinn’s seaside restaurants from Viimsi, the suburb east of Tallinn, you will immediately find the modern restaurant Noa, which is built in the perfect spot to admire the silhouette of Tallinn and the sunset.
+In 2022, Noa Chef's Hall was awarded a Michelin star for its outstanding cuisine.
 For ship-spotting in a relaxed atmosphere, head to Kalev Yacht Club Restaurant, a traditional meeting spot for sailors and sea-lovers.

 Maarjamäe hosts newcomer Riviera Palais Braisserie with French cuisine, and the nostalgic, chic Tuljak from the 1960s near the Tallinn Song Festival Grounds will not leave food enthusiasts unmoved.